avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 | Timestamping                       | Long-lived                 | Passive Negotiation | Optional               |
 {: title="Summary of use cases and main features"}

-The map is constructed as a decision tree, which is available here: [TODO add URL].
+The map is constructed as a decision tree, which is available at: https://github.com/avaira77/pq-ietf-usecase/tree/main/flowchart.

 # IANA Considerations {#IANA}